zxccade/zxccade.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Currently, I am a first-year PhD student in Computer Science at the Computer Vision Group in the School of Electronic Engineering and Computer Science at the Queen Mary University of London, under the supervision of [Prof. Shaogang Gong](http://www.eecs.qmul.ac.uk/~sgg/).
+Currently, I am a third-year PhD student in Computer Science at the Computer Vision Group in the School of Electronic Engineering and Computer Science at the Queen Mary University of London, under the supervision of [Prof. Shaogang Gong](http://www.eecs.qmul.ac.uk/~sgg/).

 Before joining QMUL, I earned my Bachelor’s degree at Communication University of China and my Master’s degree at University College London.